-Clocking in: Student attendance is recorded by using an electronic time management system.
+CLOCKING-IN Students are required to clock in when arriving and clock out when leaving, at any given time of the day, other than stated break periods.
+Student attendance is solely recorded by using an electronic time management system.
+The time displayed on the time clock is the time that will be accounted for.
 Students are provided with an ID scan card and are required to scan in and out each day.
 The cost to replace the ID scan card is \$5.
+Note: If the scanner does not read a card, the student is required to manually punch in his/her assigned student ID number.

-Externships: Students leaving campus for an externship are also required to scan their cards at the time they leave.
+Students leaving campus for an externship are also required to scan their cards at the time they leave or return.